lovelacecreativeco/woocommerce-shipping-switch-addresses/README.md

 ![WooCommerce Address Swap Screenshot](assets/Sender-Receiver-Swap-Example.png)

-# WooCommerce Address Swap Plugin
+# WooCommerce Shipping Returns Plugin
+### Easily Create Return Labels within the WooCommerce Shipping Plugin using this simple origin & address swap script.

 Tired of manually copying and pasting sender and receiver addresses when creating return labels in WooCommerce?
 I was too!
 It used to take me **5+ minutes** just to swap addresses manually via copy/paste.
 That's why I decided to dive into the WooCommerce™ Shipping Plugin and create this **address swap solution** to save time and effort.